rackerlabs/support-how-to/content/managed-operations/sitecore-cloud-faq.md

 product_url: managed-operations
 ---

-Get quick questions to common questions about Sitecore Managed Cloud.
+Get quick answers to common questions about Sitecore Managed Cloud.

 #### Which regions is Sitecore available in?